 Albert’s Restaurant & Bar, 120-122 Barlow Moor Rd, Manchester, M20 2PU – Visit Now

-Sat on the Barlow Moor Road corridor between East and West Didsbury, Albert’s has been a local favourite with brunching weekenders and gangs of well-heeled Fizz Friday ladies for the past eight years.
+Sat on the Barlow Moor Road corridor between East and West Didsbury, Albert’s Restaurant & Bar has been a local favourite with brunching weekenders and gangs of well-heeled Fizz Friday ladies for the past eight years.
 It’s an appropriate mid-point location for a restaurant which fits in somewhere between the high-end and the tiny independents; between the area’s mix of boutique restaurants with good food but no night-out buzz and the cute but twee teashops of jumbled furniture and absent service.

 Albert’s is a local favourite with brunching weekenders and well-heeled Fizz Friday ladies